Eagle: The Making of an Asian-American President: Tomiko Jo

 Takashi's mother and a bartender by profession, she died in an apparent gas leak just before the story's setting.

 Media

 Publication

 The series was originally serialized from 1997 to 2001 in the Japanese anthology Big Comic, published by Shogakukan.
-From 2000 to 2002, Viz Media published the English translation in monthly 100-page issues and then in five long tankōbon volumes.
-The series spans over 2000 pages in all.
-The series has also been published in France by J'ai lu, in Germany by Egmont Manga & Anime, and in Indonesia by Level Comic.
 In an interview with The Los Angeles Times, Kawaguchi revealed that he was inspired by watching the 1993 documentary The War Room.
+The chapters were collected into eleven tankōbon volumes between February 26, 1998, and April 26, 2001.

+From 2000 to 2002, Viz Media published the English translation in monthly 100-page issues and then in five collected volumes.
+The series has also been published in France by J'ai lu (up until volume 8), Casterman (the complete 11 volume series) and Panini Manga (deluxe edition), in Germany by Egmont Manga & Anime, and in Indonesia by Level Comic.